 Marrakesh has lots of things worth seeing.
 It is the 2nd oldest city in the country (the oldest is Fez) and was Morocco’s 2nd imperial capital (Morocco has had 4 capitals: Fez, Marrakesh, Meknes and Rabat).

-“Must see” highlights
+“Must see” highlights of Marrakesh

 Djemaa El-Fna, the huge square and market place in the medina (the old city).
 Tons of activity, tons of stalls, lots of musicians, snake charmers, and men with monkeys.
 Djemaa El-Fna is the center of action in Marrakesh.